Best superminis for Motability

 But, those familiar with the old Clio will be most impressed by the latest car’s interior.
 A big step forward has been made in terms of build quality, materials used and – perhaps most importantly in today’s market – infotainment.

 We’d rather the petrol engine line-up was stronger, but there’s little else to complain about – the Renault Clio is one of the cars to beat in the supermini class.
+The 89bhp petrol engine with the well-specced Iconic trim level is the one to go for if you want nil advance payment, or you can upgrade to the hybrid for just of couple of hundred pounds.

 The arrival of the Ibiza put SEAT at the top of the supermini pile and while rivals have closed the gap since, it's still a fine car.
 With an all-new platform, it offers almost as much space as the larger Leon inside, meaning it's a very practical choice.
 But it's still a fun-handling supermini that will put a smile on your face, and the level of tech on board will make life easier, too.